-Over the past several years, the adjustable gastric band – most commonly referred to as the “Lap Band” – has fallen out of favor among bariatric surgeons in the United States and Mexico.
+Over the past several years, the adjustable gastric band – commonly called the “Lap Band” – has fallen out of favor among bariatric surgeons in the United States and Mexico.
 The procedure was found to have too many complications, without the results that make the risk worth the reward.

-Yet there are still some individuals that prefer the Lap Band to other, more successful procedures, such as the gastric sleeve.
-Lap band surgery candidates must meet very specific requirements in order to qualify for the procedure, and these requirements should be discussed with your bariatric surgeon thoroughly in order to determine whether or not the Lap Band is the best choice for you.
+Yet some individuals still prefer the Lap-Band to other, more successful procedures, such as the gastric sleeve.
+Lap band surgery candidates must meet very specific requirements to qualify for the procedure.
+These requirements should be discussed with your bariatric surgeon thoroughly to determine whether or not the Lap-Band is the best choice for you.

-Requirements to Be a Candidate for Lap Band Surgery
+Am I a Candidate for Lap Band Surgery?

-Bariatric surgery is only the first step in the weight loss process.
-You will need to exercise, eat low calorie meals, and change your lifestyle to promote weight loss after surgery.
-But the adjustable gastric band requires extensive motivation, because the Lap Band promotes less weight loss and has stricter dietary restrictions than sleeve gastrectomy.
+Lap Band surgery is only the first step in the weight loss process.
+You must exercise, eat low-calorie meals, and change your lifestyle to promote weight loss after surgery.
+But the adjustable gastric band requires extensive motivation because the Lap-Band promotes less weight loss and has stricter dietary restrictions than sleeve gastrectomy.

-In addition, gastric sleeve surgery reduces the amount of hunger hormone (Ghrelin) in your stomach, while Lap Band does not, and since the Lap Band can permanently stretch if you do not stick to your dietary changes, this means a greater level of commitment to the weight loss process than with alternative procedures.
+In addition, gastric sleeve surgery reduces the amount of hunger hormone (Ghrelin) in your stomach, while Lap-Band does not.
+Since the Lap-Band can permanently stretch if you do not stick to your dietary changes, this means greater commitment to the weight loss process than with alternative procedures.

 How Safe is Lap Band Surgery?

-Mortality rates for Lap Band are very low.
+Mortality rates for Lap-Band are very low.
 The procedure is performed laparoscopically, which means that it is minimally invasive with very small incisions and no scarring.
-Band problems, food trapping, esophageal dilation, bowel changes, blood clots, acid reflux disease (GERD), and pouch dilation are the most common concerns, as well as complications with patient non-compliance.
+Band problems, food trapping, esophageal dilation, bowel changes, blood clots, acid reflux disease (GERD), and pouch dilation are the most common concerns and complications with patient non-compliance.

 Lap Band is a safe procedure that we perform here at our Mexico weight loss surgery center.
 But it has fallen out of favor due to its lower weight loss total, high removal rate, and complications.
-If you’re interested in learning more about Lap Band – or any of the alternative options available – contact Mexico Bariatric Center today at 855-768-7247.
+If you’re interested in learning more about Lap Band – or any of the alternative options available.